Fazamorexant

-Fazamorexant (INN; developmental code name YZJ-1139) is an orexin receptor antagonist which is under development for the treatment of insomnia.
-It is taken by mouth.
+Fazamorexant (INN), sold under the brand name Mengping, is an orexin receptor antagonist which is used in the treatment of insomnia in China.
+It is taken orally.

 The drug acts as a dual orexin receptor antagonist (DORA), or as an antagonist of both the orexin OX_{1} and OX_{2} receptors.
 Its time to peak levels is 0.6 to 1.3 hours and its elimination half-life is 1.9 to 3.7 hours.

-Fazamorexant is under development by Jiangsu Yangtze River Pharmaceutical Group and/or Shanghai Haiyan Pharmaceutical Technology in China.
-As of September 2022, it is in phase 3 clinical trials for insomnia.
+Fazamorexant was developed by Jiangsu Yangtze River Pharmaceutical Group and/or Shanghai Haiyan Pharmaceutical Technology in China.
 Relatively little public information is available on fazamorexant.
 This was such that it had to be excluded from a 2020 literature review of orexin receptor antagonists for insomnia.
+The drug was approved in China in May 2026.